BlueHephaestus/dennis/README.md

 While rewriting and upgrading DENNIS in theano and tensorflow, I realized I was spending too much time worried about **implementation** of algorithms, instead of **development and testing** of algorithms (the fun part).
 So instead of continuing the massive project of a modular and efficient machine learning library, I've given much of that worry to Keras, which was made by a much larger and more experienced group than I.

 This is not to say this repository is dead, far from it.
 Lucky for me, there are a lot of features I've added into DENNIS over time, and those are still very useful (e.g. dataset object, graphing of results).
 I have just now moved many of those over to the MK6, however there are still some that need some fine tuning.
-Those will be staying, as I've found them extremely useful.

-Since I've found those extremely useful, I will continue to add in other features as I see fit.
 In summary,

-I will add in any features that I think are needed and useful, just as comparing multiple configurations at once was needed and useful; But with Keras I can also do far more without having to remake my entire project, such as setting up a Recurrent Neural Network.
+I will add in any features that I think are needed and useful, just as comparing multiple configurations at once was needed and useful; But with Keras I can also do far more without having to remake my entire project, such as setting up a Recurrent Neural Network instead of a Convolutional one.

 ##MK.
 5 - Now with Tensorflow!